nbd-wtf/nostr-tools/README.md

 import { setNostrWasm, generateSecretKey, finalizeEvent, verifyEvent } from 'nostr-tools/wasm'
 import { initNostrWasm } from 'nostr-wasm'

-initNostrWasm().then(setNostrWasm)
+// make sure this promise resolves before your app starts calling finalizeEvent or verifyEvent initNostrWasm().then(setNostrWasm)

 // or use 'nostr-wasm/gzipped' or even 'nostr-wasm/headless',